 The aim of this post is to clarify some basic neuroanatomy terms and to give you a sound foundation.
 Before we start, a quick bit of housekeeping, I use the British spelling for neurone (also used by Gray’s Anatomy, The Anatomical basis of clinical practice) as opposed to the American spelling neuron.
 Abbreviations used include CNS: central nervous system, PNS: peripheral nervous system, SNS: sympathetic nervous system and PSNS: parasympathetic nervous system.

 One of the first concepts to address is orientation, neuroanatomical descriptions for orthogonal planes are slightly different to the planes used for the rest of the body.
 For a second I would like you to think about a dog or any other quadruped, standing on all four legs with its head extended (looking forward as it would normally), its neural axis (tip of the frontal lobe to the end of the spinal cord) is virtually horizontal.
-Therefore rostral mean towards the beak/nose (or the tip of the frontal lobe), caudal towards the tail, ventral towards the belly and dorsal towards the back (spine).
+Therefore, the term rostral means towards the beak/nose (or the tip of the frontal lobe), caudal means towards the tail, ventral towards the belly and dorsal towards the back (spine).

 In humans, the standard anatomical position is us standing on two legs, our neural axis goes from inferior to superior, but once we get to our head, unlike the quadrupeds, our head is bent forward (flexed), so at that point our neural axis curves forward (see the red line in Figure 1).
 So the brainstem is still relatively in line with our spine; however, our brains are tilted forwards.
-Hence when considering the brainstem and brain, the front of the brainstem is the ventral surface, the back is the dorsal surface (as applies to the spinal cord), the medulla is caudal and the midbrain is said to be rostral (it means towards the beak/nose).
-Our neural axis is curved forward because compared to a quadruped, our head is bent effectively forward.
-The top of our brains is the dorsal surface, this is because it is a continuation of the dorsal surface of the brainstem (think about the dog).
-The bottom of the brain is thus the ventral surface, as it continues from the ventral surface of the brainstem.
-The frontal lobe of the brain is rostral and the occipital lobe is caudal, see Figure 1.
+Hence when considering the brainstem and brain, the front of the brainstem is the ventral surface, the back is the dorsal surface (as applies to the spinal cord), the medulla is the caudal part of the brainstem and the midbrain is said to be it’s rostral most part.
+In relation to the brain, the neural axis is curved forward because compared to a quadruped, the head is bent forward in the human anatomical position and not looking straight up.
+Thus, the top of our brains is the dorsal surface, this is because it is a continuation of the dorsal surface of the brainstem (think about the dog).
+The bottom of the brain is therefore the ventral surface, as it continues from the ventral surface of the brainstem.
+The frontal lobe of the brain is the rostral most point and the occipital lobe is caudal.
+Hence, when describing parts of the brain relative to other parts of the brain, we use the yellow cross seen in Figure 1.

 Figure 1 Neural axis, r = rostral, c = caudal, d = dorsal v = ventral